crystal-lang-tools/intellij-crystal-lang/README.md

 ## Status

 This plugin is still in the **early stages of development** so only has a handful of features.
 But over time things will stabilize and more features will be added.
+Currently only the lexer and some very basic syntax highlighting are done - see screenshot below.

 ## Usage